-Consult your doctor if you are considering changing, reducing, or eliminating medication for ADD/ADHD.
-Some children remain on ADD medication while homeschooling.
+Consult your doctor if you are considering changing, reducing, or eliminating medication for ADHD.
+Some children remain on ADHD medication while homeschooling.
 Some children take a reduced dosage or specially timed dosage.
 Others taper off or stop taking medication altogether.
 These medicines change the body chemistry, and abrupt changes of certain meds may be unhealthy or dangerous.

 Now you need to make discoveries about the learning situation your child needs to thrive.
 Learning at school and learning at home are not the same.
 Homeschooling parents frequently have to unlearn the defaults they learned as parents of school children.
 This is why we call it deschooling.

 10 Tips for homeschooling a child with ADHD